+(b) Visits

-- (b) Visits - Africa to the countries of the Soviet Bloc with the object of indoctrination and improving mutual contacts.
-78 Africans (mainly technologists, scientists, trades unionists, journalists and party functionaries) visited Bloc countries during the first six months of 1958, an increase of 50% over the previous year.
-A growing number of goodwill visits and missions to the Soviet Bloc are being arranged. - (c) Contact with Africans studying in the West - 26.
-Communist contacts are sought with African students in the U.K., France and other Western countries and are seriously exploited.
+25. An increasing number of visits are being arranged from Africa to the countries of the Soviet Bloc with the object of indoctrination and improving mutual contacts.
+78 Africans (mainly technologists, scientists, trades unionists, journalists and party functionaries) visted Bloc countries during the first six months of 1958, an increase of 50% over the previous year.
+A growing number of goodwill visits and missions to the Soviet Bloc are being arranged.

+(c) Contact with Africans studying in the West

+26. Communist contacts are sought with African students in the UK, France and other western countries and are seriously exploited.
 A large number of the Africans who attended the Moscow Youth Festival in 1957 were students at Western Universities.